Starting a centre-based ECE service

 Although the service provider is responsible for ensuring that these health and safety standards are complied with, it is likely to be the coordinator who works alongside the educator to develop effective and appropriate procedures, systems and practices.

-Civil Defence has a range of checklists and pamphlets; information in the checklists and pamphlets can be used to ensure that procedures are relevant to the threats in the local area, including an emergency planning guide called Early Childhood Education Services Emergency Planning Guidance.
+Civil Defence has a range of checklists and pamphlets; information in the checklists and pamphlets can be used to ensure that procedures are relevant to the threats in the local area, including an emergency planning guide called Early Childhood Education Services Emergency Planning Guidance(external link).

 Educators will need to ensure they have enough supplies and a civil defence procedure outlining how they will access appropriate help and support in emergencies.
 Parents and families will need to be told where the local Civil Defence centre is in case there is a need to evacuate the centre.